bbauska/meta-react-basics/README.md

 </div>
 ```

-You can start seeing how your application will behave.
+<p>You can start seeing how your application will behave.
 Edit the
 filterText initial value from useState('') to useState('fruit') in
 the sandbox code below.
 You'll see both the search input text and the
-table update:
+table update:</p>

 <details>
   <summary>App.js</summary>